marsdrums/ReSTIR-reworking/The gi pass explained/5) Compositing.md

 ```

 >[!NOTE]
 > I'm adding a small amount of uniform ambient light, obscured by the occlusion map.
-The ambient light is so weak that is unnoticeble; still, when the image is completely dark (no direct illumination reaches the objects in the scene), it's enough to make the ReSTIR algorithm work.
+The ambient light is so weak that it's unnoticeble; still, when the image is completely dark (no direct illumination reaches the objects in the scene), it's enough to make the ReSTIR algorithm work.

 ![](./images/ambient.png)
 Ambient light only